 Minor in Jewish Studies

-For an initial advising appointment and to register with us, please see the director of the EWCJS at 147 Bay State Road or call us at 617-353-8096.
+For an advising appointment, please write to the director of the EWCJS at firstname.lastname@example.org, or call us at 617-353-8096.

-Six 4-credit CAS courses are required, with a grade of C or higher:
+Six 4-credit courses are required for the minor, with a grade of C or higher:

 The study of Hebrew is strongly encouraged.
-Students who choose to complete the CAS foreign language requirement using Hebrew may receive credit for CAS LH 212 toward the minor in Jewish Studies.
-Any student may count up to two courses in Hebrew language toward the minor, provided those courses are taken at the CAS LH 212 level or higher.
+Students may count up to two Hebrew language courses toward the minor, provided that those courses are taken at the CAS LH 212 level or higher.

-An updated list of courses counting toward the minor in Jewish Studies can be found on the website of the Elie Wiesel Center for Judaic Studies.
+A complete list of Jewish Studies courses can be found on the website of the Elie Wiesel Center for Judaic Studies.

-Students accepted to the Boston University Study Abroad and Internships Programs’ Haifa Language, Liberal Arts & Internship Program or another accredited academic institution in Israel are encouraged to apply for financial support from the EWCJS.
-Preferential consideration will be given to Hebrew and Jewish studies minors.
+Students accepted to the Boston University Study Abroad and Internships Programs’ Haifa Israeli & Middle Eastern Studies Program or another accredited academic institution in Israel are encouraged to apply for financial support from the EWCJS.
+Preferential consideration will be given to Hebrew and Jewish Studies minors.